Massage: Get in touch with its many benefits

 Benefits of massage

-Massage is generally considered part of complementary and integrative medicine.
+Massage is generally considered part of integrative medicine.
 It's increasingly being offered along with standard treatment for a wide range of medical conditions and situations.

 While more research is needed to confirm the benefits of massage, some studies have found massage may also be helpful for: